Jess Bedard, Director of Program Planning and Performance

 Marion Hylan Barr, Public Policy Specialist

-Marion joins MECASA after working for many years at the Maine Legislature as a legislative analyst for the Criminal Justice and Public Safety Committee and as director of the Office of Policy & Legal Analysis.
+Marion joined MECASA after working for many years at the Maine Legislature as a legislative analyst for the Criminal Justice and Public Safety Committee and as director of the Office of Policy & Legal Analysis.
 During her time at the Legislature, she worked with MECASA and many other organizations and stakeholders drafting legislation, working with study commissions to draft various reports and supporting the work of legislators in developing law and policy.
-Marion has always had great respect for the leadership and mission of MECASA and is excited to bring her legislative and public policy experience to support the MECASA team.
+Marion has always had great respect for the leadership and mission of MECASA and is excited to use her legislative and public policy experience to support the MECASA team.

 Meg LeMay, School-based Prevention Coordinator

-Meg is the School-based Prevention Coordinator at MECASA.
-Her role is to build the capacity of prevention educators to change the conditions upon which violence occurs by fostering a state-wide approach to comprehensive primary prevention in Maine’s PreK-12 schools.
+Meg's (she/her) role is to build the capacity of prevention educators to change the conditions upon which violence occurs by fostering a state-wide approach to comprehensive primary prevention in Maine’s PreK-12 schools.
 Meg sees prevention as worldbuilding.
 Central to her approach is a commitment to joy.
 She is eager to empower members and partners in cultivating school communities that are happier, healthier, and more just.
 She is most at home romping through woodlands with her partner and canine companion, dancing, and reading – especially to her school-age children.
 Daughter of a flower farmer, she is frequently found with a fresh bouquet.

 Melissa Martin, Public Policy and Legal Director